decred/dcrdex/docs/wiki/Using-Bison-Wallet.md

 <a id="top"></a>

-_Last updated for Bison Wallet v1.0.0._
+_Last updated for Bison Wallet v1.0.6._

-This guide covers features and functions which are available in Bison Wallet. it assumes you have already set up a Bison Wallet using the [Getting Started Guide](Getting-Started).
+This guide covers features and functions which are available in Bison Wallet.
+It assumes you have already set up a Bison Wallet using the [Getting Started Guide](Getting-Started).

 - [Header](Header)